 - To Bare or Not: Pednevounder's fans are a mixture of dressed bathers (or textiles as some nudists prefer to call them) and nudists.
 This is an unofficial nudist beach but apparently a very tolerant place.
 Just keep nude beach etiquette in mind and you should be fine whatever you choose to wear.

-- Facilities: The beach as no facilities but there is a show where you can buy drinks, snacks and souvenirs in the village of Treen.
+- Facilities: The beach has no facilities but there is a shop where you can buy drinks, snacks, and souvenirs in the village of Treen.